15 Insanely AMAZING Day Trips from Merida

 a group of flamingos in Rio Lagartos

-Rio Lagartos is a sleepy seaside town suffering more from neglect than tourism.
+Rio Lagartos is a sleepy seaside town suffering more from neglect than overtourism.
 Located along an estuary, there’s no white sandy beach for sunning yourself.
 Instead, you’ll find a port filled with fishing and tour boats and in the distance mangroves.

 To find a boat tour to see the flora and fauna of the area, you just need to walk up and down the boardwalk and someone will find you.
 Or if you’re staying overnight, your hotel can arrange a tour for you.
 I got my tour through my hotel, Hotel Mercy Inn, and negotiated down from MXN$400 to $300 per person for a group tour.

 I had better luck seeing flamingos in Rio Lagartos in June than I did in Celestun.
 I also saw a few other colorful birds but no alligators even though Rio Lagartos means “Alligator River.”
-I did go on my tour at 8:00 AM so perhaps early morning hours had something to do with my luck.
+I did go on my tour at 8:00 AM so perhaps the early morning hours had something to do with my luck.

 Los Colorados at Rio Logartos day trip from Merida